Guide to Common Law Damages Claims for Personal Injury

 3. Product Liability Claim

 Product liability claims involve being injured by a defective or faulty product, and your compensation amount could include medical expenses, lost wages, pain and suffering.
-To have a successful product liability claim, you must prove that the manufacturer or supplier of the product was negligent in its design, manufacture or marketing process.
+To prove a product liability claim, you must show that the manufacturer or supplier of the product was negligent in its design, manufacture or marketing process.

 If someone else has caused you psychological distress due to their negligence, you may be entitled to claim common law damages.